Blastra/ToMC/README.md

 Networking layer is functional, not complete.
 To make it work on your system, change the server IP and target IP in the text file GlobalDictIni.py inside the .blend file.

+If you wish to test it with a friend, head to HTTPFastread.py  and change line 11 to match the IP of the machine that is hosting the game.

 Create a server by pressing S
 Activate the HTTP components of the server by pressing U